Samuel Beckett Bridge at Christmas 3 days in Dublin

 December is also a great time to do some star gazing, and there are three dark sky parks that are perfect for this winter activity.

-They include County Kerry’s Dark Sky Reserve, County Tyrone’s Om Dark Sky Park, which includes the popular Stars and Stones experience combining aspects of astronomy and archaeology, in addition to the Mayo International Dark Sky Park located in the Wild Nephin Park in North Mayo.
+They include County Kerry’s Dark Sky Reserve, County Tyrone’s Om Dark Sky Park, which includes the popular Stars and Stones experience combining aspects of astronomy and archaeology, in addition to the Mayo International Dark Sky Park located in the Wild Nephin National Park in North Mayo.

 Read More: Ireland’s Weather and What to Expect on Your Visit